maxant/kafka-data-consistency/mf/README.md

 ## TODO
 - current
+  - persist user actions to a new table, so others can view the draft
+  - add drafts2/persist which then replays everything with PERSIST turned on, so we can offer a draft
+  - something not quite right with persist=true and setting configs
   - retest 10% manual discount on latte
   - add buttons to change cardinality on vanilla extract in latte
   - add condition if too much vanilla and show it on the screen